TinyTank800/MinecraftAllImages/README.md

 - Plain HTML, CSS, and JavaScript (no frameworks)
 - JSZip and FileSaver.js for creating and downloading ZIP files
+- The Cache Storage API for optimized image fetching and storage, enhancing download performance.

 ## License